 What a BID is not...

-This is not the first time there has been a ballot for a BID in Stirling, in the previous campaign there was a lot of misinformation about what exactly a BID is.
 Firstly GoForth has been established by a group (The Steering Committee) of like minded, local business people who think that BIDs are a good idea; it has not been setup by Stirling Council.
-The BID is not going to adopt services provided by local authorities; it will only offer additional services that local authorities won’t and will not offer.
-The funding required to undertake the ballot process is provided by BID Scotland and Stirling Council.
+The BID is not going to adopt services provided by local authorities; it will only offer additional services that local authorities won’t and will not offer; these initiatives were voted on by affected levy payers and are detailed in the Go Forth Business Plan.